debuerreotype/docker-debian-eol-artifacts/README.md

 ## `debian/eol:potato`

 > Debian 2.2 *Potato* (15 August 2000): Named for "Mr Potato Head" in the *Toy Story* movies.
 This release added support for the [PowerPC](http://www.debian.org/ports/powerpc/) and [ARM](http://www.debian.org/ports/arm/) architectures.
 With Wichert still serving as Project Leader, this release consisted of more than 3900 binary packages derived from over 2600 source packages maintained by more than 450 Debian developers.

+## `debian/eol:slink`

+> Debian 2.1 *Slink* (March 9th, 1999): Named for the slinky-dog in the movie.
+Two more architectures were added, [Alpha](http://www.debian.org/ports/alpha/) and [SPARC](http://www.debian.org/ports/sparc/).
+With Wichert Akkerman as Project Leader, this release consisted of about 2250 packages and required 2 CDs in the official set.
+The key technical innovation was the introduction of apt, a new package management interface.
+Widely emulated, apt addressed issues resulting from Debian's continuing growth, and established a new paradigm for package acquisition and installation on Open Source operating systems.